Engee documentation

 where

-• - is the volume displacement of the shaft;
+• — volumetric displacement of the shaft;

-• If it is set to Pressure at A causes positive rotation of R relative to C, the rotation of the interface increases when the volume of moist air increases compared to the dead volume.
+• If it is set to Pressure at A causes positive rotation of R relative to C, then the rotation of the interface increases when the volume of moist air increases compared to the dead volume.

 where